How to Acquire NBFC License in India?

 It’s a financial institution through which promoter/promoter groups may set up a new bank.
 Further, it’s a wholly-owned Non-Operative Financial Holding Company.
 Moreover, this company holds the bank as well as all other financial services companies regulated by RBI or other financial sector regulators, to the extent permissible under the applicable regulatory prescriptions.

 Undoubtedly, there are many crucial things to keep in mind while applying for NBFC license in India.
-However, the process becomes easy when you take an expert’s help.
-NBFC registration process is a little daunting because of the involvement of the RBI and their stringent rule for acquiring NBFC license in India.
+However, the procedure to acquire NBFC becomes easy when you take an expert’s help.
+NBFC registration process is a little daunting because of the involvement of the RBI and their stringent rule for Acquire NBFC License in India.
 Besides, you would require a minimum net owned fund of Rs.
 2 crores to start an NBFC.
 Furthermore, you need to follow up with its compliances for a smooth workflow of the business.